 By Isabel Smith, MS, RD, CDN

-Here in the northeast, the official beginning of autumn starts tomorrow.
+Here in the northeast, the official beginning of autumn starts next week.
 With this new season comes beautiful crisp mornings, colorful leaves, warm and delicious seasonal drinks and most importantly a host of wonderful in-season fruits and vegetables you can have fun with in your kitchen.

 We often think of spring and summer as the season that produces the most (and tastiest) produce, but with our list of favorite must-haves for this season I challenge you to look at fall (primarily September, October and November) as a wonderfully delicious season for fresh, healthy produce.

 Our Top 10 In-Season Fall Fruits and Vegetables to Eat Now:

 Loaded with vitamins A, B and C and an antioxidant compound called glucosinolates which may help to promote a process called apoptosis (programmed cell death) in cancer cells and may also act as an antioxidant to help the body’s cells to repair naturally-occurring damage.

 How to use brussels: Try them roasted or pan seared/sautéed.
 They’re delicious simply with olive oil, salt and pepper or as part of a more elaborate dish like this Pear Brussels Sprouts dish.

 Pears are a high source of fiber, B vitamins, and folate and minerals like boron that may help the body retain calcium.
 Pears contain an antioxidant called quercitin, found mostly in the skin of the pear, which is part of the larger family of nutrients called flavonoids that may play a role in cancer prevention and promoting blood vessel health.

 How to use pears: Pears are a delicious addition to juices, and can also wonderful baked.